abel-vs/abb/README.md

-# abb
+# ABB Marine Mastermind

-Marine Mastermind by the Silicon Seals
+## Silicon Seals

+Waddup.
+This is your AI crew mate.